-Terms used herein shall be deemed to be defined as such for the purposes of the Conditions set forth in the prospectus dated 3 April 2018 [and the supplement(s) to it dated [●]] which [together] constitute[s] a base prospectus (the "Prospectus") for the purposes of Directive 2003/71/EC, as amended (the "Prospectus Directive").
+Terms used herein shall be deemed to be defined as such for the purposes of the Conditions set forth in the prospectus dated 27 May 2019 [and the supplement(s) to it dated [●]] which [together] constitute[s] a base prospectus (the "Prospectus") for the purposes of Directive 2003/71/EC (as amended or superseded, the

+"Prospectus Directive").
 This document constitutes the Final Terms of the Notes described herein for the purposes of Article 5.4 of the Prospectus Directive and must be read in conjunction with the Prospectus.
 Full information on the Issuer and the offer of the Notes is only available on the basis of the combination of these Final Terms and the Prospectus.
 The Prospectus has been published on www.nn-group.com.